Why become an INVESTOR now?

 Note: In 2026, the electricity tax for manufacturing companies will remain at 2.05 ct/kWh, but up to 97% of this can be reimbursed.

-Power connection: A high-capacity connection is required; medium-voltage power is often necessary because DC charging stations require high currents.
+A high-power connection is required; medium voltage is often necessary because DC charging stations require high currents.

 Investments in DC fast-charging stations for public transportation and companies with vehicle fleets (freight forwarders, etc.) can then be wisely directed toward additional electric vehicles.
 Existing charging stations could be sold.